andref15/G4mvc/README.md

 The root path (relative to project dir) for which links will be generated.
 Default is `wwwroot`.

 #### UseVirtualPathProcessor
-Defines if you want to define a custom VirtualPathProcessor funcion.
+Enable if you want to define a custom VirtualPathProcessor funcion.
 By default this is `false`.
 When this is set to `true`, a partial class `VirtualPathProcessor` with a partial method `Process` will be generated and you have to write the implementation of this partial method.
 An example of this can be seen here: